Skip to main content

 SafeWork NSW also issues improvement notices (requiring specific corrective action within a timeframe) and prohibition notices (stopping dangerous work immediately).
 Prohibition notices on an active construction site bring all work to a halt.

-What public registers don't tell you: The ACCC register covers consumer-facing conduct under the ACL but does not capture disciplinary actions by Building Commission NSW or industry bodies, which appear on the Verify NSW licence register (Q2 above).
+What public registers don't tell you: The ACCC register covers consumer-facing conduct under the ACL but does not capture disciplinary actions by Building Commission NSW or industry bodies, which appear on the Verify NSW licence register (see the licence check above).
 SafeWork prosecutions cover completed criminal proceedings; improvement and prohibition notices, which are more numerous, are issued administratively and are not centrally published in a searchable register.

 Why does this matter to you?